Who We Are

 The Women’s Institute (WI) was formed in 1915 to give women a voice and to be a force for good in the community.

-Today, the National Federation of Women’s Institutes (NFWI) is the largest voluntary women’s organisation in the UK with almost 220,000 members in approximately 6,300 institutes across the country.
+Today, the National Federation of Women’s Institutes (NFWI) is the largest voluntary women’s organisation in the UK with almost 171,000 members in 5,306 local institutes across the country.
+In the year to April 2023, the organisation attracted 30,670 new members and 54 new WIs were created.
 We pride ourselves on being a trusted place for women of all generations to meet like-minded women, have fun, share experiences, learn new things and campaign on issues that matter to them and their communities.